Back to all posts

 It’s a familiar kitchen scene: you flip the switch for your garbage disposal and get… silence.
 Before you start thinking about a costly replacement, there’s a simple fix that often works.
 But what happens when that fix, the little red reset button, doesn’t seem to do anything?
 Don’t worry.
 Let’s walk through what that button does, why it might not be working, and what your next steps should be.
 Sometimes, the solution is easier than you think, but it’s also important to know when to call for backup.

-What the Reset Button Does
+What Does the Reset Button Actually Do?

 Think of the reset button as your garbage disposal’s built-in protector.
 This small, usually red button is located on the bottom of the unit under your sink.
 Its main job is to prevent the motor from overheating.
 When the disposal works too hard, gets jammed, or runs for too long, it can get hot.
 To prevent permanent damage, an internal circuit breaker trips, cutting power to the motor.
 Pressing the reset button is supposed to restore that connection once the issue is resolved and the motor has cooled down, getting your disposal back in action.
 It’s the first thing you should check when your unit suddenly stops working.